kevinpapst/kimai2-console/README.md

 That's it, you can use Kimai from the command line now.

-By default the configuration file targets the demo installation and will work... but now its time to target your own Kimai, so edit the config file and change the settings: URL, username and API token.
+By default, the configuration file targets the demo installation and will work... but now it's time to target your own Kimai, so please edit the config file and change the settings:

-The following config keys are available:

 - `URL`: the Kimai installation URL
 - `USERNAME`: the Kimai installation URL